devictoribero/elrincondevictor/content/english-articles.md

 author_img_src: /static/img/victor-ribero-avatar.jpg
 title: Why I will start writing articles in English
 slug: english-articles
-description: I the regrets for not writing in English sooner, why that's the right thing to do for most of cases and why you should do it too.
+description: I point out the regrets for not writing in English sooner, why that's the right thing to do for most of cases and why you should do it too.
 img_src: /static/img/english-articles.png
 img_preview_src: /static/img/english-articles-preview.png
 createdAt: 2019-10-17